adelbertc/sabre/README.md

 It also uses the [Scala IO](http://jesseeichar.github.com/scala-io-doc/index.html) library in a few places for IO.

-It is worth noting  that I am currently working with some others on creating a more generic version of Sabre, along with some more graph/network analysis tools for Scala.
-I will post here when the project(s) become more mature.
-The more generic version of Sabre will be released as Sabre 2.x.
-Until then, enjoy Sabre 1.x!

 # Usage
 DISCLAIMER: Sabre assumes undirected, unweighted graphs.